This post may contain affiliate links. Please read my disclosure policy.

 - Trim excess fat from the pork and cut into large chunks - about 2 inches square.

-- Heat a couple tablespoons olive oil in a cast iron brazier [see blog post for detail].
-Dry surface of pork well, and sprinkle generously with the salt and pepper.
+- Heat a tablespoon of olive oil in a cast iron brazier, over high-medium heat. [see in post or above for links to the pan I use].
+Using paper towels, dry the surface of the pork well, and sprinkle generously with about 1 teaspoon of the salt, and the pepper.

-- Add the onions and peppers, and let them cook for about 5 minutes, until they start to take on some color.
+- Lower the heat to medium, add the onions and peppers, and let them cook for about 5 minutes until they begin to soften.

 - Add the garlic and cook for about 1 minute.

-- In a medium bowl, combine the tomato, 1 cup of the chicken stock, the five spice, cumin and smoked paprika, then pour the mixture carefully over the pork.
+- Meanwhile, in a medium bowl, combine the crushed tomato, 1 cup of the chicken stock, the Five Spice, cumin and smoked paprika.
+Pour the mixture carefully over the pork.

 - Cook in the oven for about 90 minutes, until pork is very tender.

-- Carefully add the potatoes and carrots, along with some more of the stock - up to another cup, so that liquid about 1/2 fills the pan around the meat and vegetables.
+- Evenly distribute the potatoes and carrots around the pork.
+Add up to another cup of the chicken stock, so that liquid about 1/2 fills the pan around the meat and vegetables.
+Mix to combine.

-- Cook another 30 minutes or so, until vegetables are done.
+- Cover the pan and cook another 30 to 45 minutes, until vegetables are done.

 - Serve in shallow bowls, with a bit of butter to round out the flavors.